 There is a tackle and gift shop in the Lodge Office on the waterfront.
-All the fishing tackle you will want or need is available on site.
+All the fishing tackle you will want, or need is available on site.
 Your guide will review tackle with you before you hit the water.
+A summary of gear provided along with recommended lures is in our online Guest Portal.
+Look for the TACKLE TIPS.